 Research shows that two doses of chickenpox vaccine in children provides increased protection and reduces the risk of chickenpox occurring at a later time.
-The government funds one free dose of chickenpox vaccine and a parent can purchase, on prescription, a second dose four to six weeks later if they wish.
+The government funds one free dose of a chickenpox-containing vaccine and a parent can purchase a second dose, on prescription.

 Immunisation against chickenpox is provided free of charge to children under the National Immunisation Program Schedule.
-Either of two vaccines are used depending on age.
-The first is a combined vaccine containing protection against measles, mumps, rubella and varicella (MMRV) given at 18 months of age.
-The second is the varicella vaccine (VV), which immunises only against chickenpox given in year 7 of secondary school or at 12-13 years of age.
+The dose is a combined vaccine containing protection against measles, mumps, rubella and varicella (MMRV) given at 18 months of age.

 In Victoria, immunisation against chickenpox is free for:

-Both the combination MMRV vaccine and the VV contain a weakened form of VZ that works by causing the body to produce its own antibodies to protect against the virus.
+Both the combination MMRV vaccine and the chickenpox vaccine contain a very weakened form of chickenpox virus that works by causing the body to produce its own antibodies to protect against the virus.